56th Air Refueling Squadron: World War II

-The squadron was first activated 18 November 1942 as the 56th Troop Carrier Squadron at Bowman Field, KY.
+The squadron was first activated 18 November 1942 as the 56th Troop Carrier Squadron at Bowman Field, Kentucky.
 After training in the United States, the squadron moved to New Guinea, where it conducted tactical airlift in the Southwest Pacific Theater.
 The unit participated in the airborne assault on Nadzab, New Guinea, on 5 September 1943 during World War II.
 After the surrender of Japan, the squadron moved to Tachikawa Airfield, where it participated in the military occupation of Japan until inactivating in 1946.

 Reserve operations and Korean War

 In August 1947, the squadron was activated at Greater Pittsburgh Airport as a reserve unit.
 It trained in the reserves until October 1950, when it was called to active duty for the Korean War.
-The squadron moved to Greenville Air Force Base and served on active duty until July 1952 when it was inactivated and its personnel and aircraft were transferred to the 18th Troop Carrier Squadron, which was simultaneously activated.
+The squadron moved to Greenville Air Force Base, South Carolina and served on active duty until July 1952 when it was inactivated and its personnel and aircraft were transferred to the 18th Troop Carrier Squadron, which was simultaneously activated.

 The same day it was inactivated at Greenville, the squadron returned to Pittsburgh and reserve service, where it assumed the mission, personnel and equipment of the 458th Troop Carrier Squadron, which was simultaneously inactivated.
 The squadron continued to train in the reserves until inactivating in 1957.

 Airlift training

-In 1966, Military Air Transport Service (MATS) became Military Airlift Command and replaced its former Major Command Controlled (MAJCON or 4 digit) units with AFCON units.
+In 1966, Military Air Transport Service (MATS) became Military Airlift Command and replaced its former MAJCON (or 4 digit) units with Air Force Controlled units.
 As part of this transformation, the 56th replaced the 1740th Air Transport Squadron at Tinker Air Force Base, Oklahoma in January 1966.
-The 1740th had been organized by MATS on 5 September 1951 as the 1740th Air Transport Squadron (Transition Training Unit) at McChord Air Force Base and was assigned to the 1705th Air Transport Wing.
+The 1740th had been organized by MATS on 5 September 1951 as the 1740th Air Transport Squadron (Transition Training Unit) at McChord Air Force Base, where it was assigned to the 1705th Air Transport Wing.
 It moved to Palm Beach Air Force Base in July 1952 and to Tinker Air Force Base in March 1959 when MATS moved its training wing.
 At Tinker, the squadron provided training for aircrews in Douglas C-124 Globemaster II.

-Redesignated 56 Military Airlift Squadron, Training, and activated on 27 Dec 1965.
-In January 1966, the 56th Military Airlift Squadron replaced the 1740th and continued to train Globemaster crews through 1968.
-With the arrival of the Air Force's first C-5 Galaxy on 17 December 1969, the 56th became the first operational C-5 squadron in the Air Force.
+Redesignated 56 Military Airlift Squadron, Training, in January 1966, the 56th Military Airlift Squadron replaced the 1740th and continued to train Globemaster crews through 1968.
+With the arrival of the Air Force's first Lockheed C-5 Galaxy\ on 17 December 1969, the 56th became the first operational C-5 squadron in the Air Force.
 It provided training and transition-flying training for aircrews in C-5 aircraft from 1969 to 2007.
 It also supported U.S. forces in Southeast Asia from April 1972 to December 1974.